What does LeBron James’ first ring signify? Part 2

 If you’ve liked this article, please share it by clicking one of the buttons below.
 Thanks!

-Posted on October 9, 2012, in Archetypes, Basketball, Brand Identity, Brand Strategy and tagged archetype, joseph campbell, LeBron James, Michael Jordan, mythology, story telling.
+Posted on October 9, 2012, in Brand & Communication Strategy, Brand Identity, Depth Psychology, Sports Marketing and tagged archetype, joseph campbell, LeBron James, Michael Jordan, mythology, story telling.
 Bookmark the permalink.
 2 Comments.